Is BMI Accurate?

 →This isn’t good, you better get to work!

 Here at Reclaim Therapy, we hear painful reflections like this every day.
-The people we support are consistently measuring their worth as humans in this world all because of this tool.
+The people we support have measured their worth as humans in this world because of this tool for years.

 A tool that is BS.